 spreads easily and can cause severe illness, and even death, especially in young babies under 6 months of age.
 Women from 20 weeks gestation of pregnancy are funded to receive the whooping cough vaccine to protect their baby in the first months of life before the baby starts vaccination.

 The Australian Government also recommends adults who are going to be around a new baby, such as grandparents, get a to ensure the new baby is as safe as possible from this terrible disease.
 Even if you were immunised as a child, or you had whooping cough, your immunity can wear off.
 The booster dose is recommended if you haven’t had one in the past 10 years.

 Other immunisations you may need

 Your GP may recommend other vaccinations for you, depending on your HALO factors.
 These recommendations will vary from person to person.
-For instance, you may be planning to travel overseas and may need to be immunised against certain diseases that are prevalent in the countries you are visiting.
+For instance, you may be planning to and may need to be immunised against certain diseases that are prevalent in the countries you are visiting.

-Where can I get more information about immunisation?
+Where to get more information about immunisation

 Find out more about immunisation by speaking with your health professional.
 The best place to start is with your GP.
 You can also ask your clinic nurse or specialist.

 When looking for immunisation information, stick to reliable information providers, such as: